TIBCOSoftware/mashling/ext/flogo/trigger/grpc/README.md

 }
 ```
 ### Sample Usage
+This trigger depends on support files which can be generated with cli tool by passing proto file.
+Usage of tool can be found [here](https://github.com/TIBCOSoftware/mashling/tree/master/docs/cli#grpc).<br>

-Complete usage of this trigger can be found [here](https://github.com/TIBCOSoftware/mashling-recipes/tree/master/recipes).
+Sample usage of this trigger can be found in gRPC [recipe](https://github.com/TIBCOSoftware/mashling-recipes/tree/master/recipes).

+#### Note
+Currently This Trigger handles.<br>
+1. Unary methods propagation.
+2. GET method is supported in REST end point.
+3. REST path params can be mapped through params output key.
+4. Routing can be done based on method names.